Content

 Conclusion

-If you seek treatment for depression or anxiety, schedule a video appointment with our qualified healthcare providers at MEDvidi.
-They will assess your condition and offer you an individualized treatment plan.
-You will be provided with an online prescription for Lexapro or another appropriate medication if deemed necessary.
+If you are seeking online treatment for depression or anxiety, schedule a video appointment with our licensed healthcare providers at MEDvidi.
+They will evaluate your symptoms and provide you with an individualized treatment plan, including an online prescription if deemed clinically appropriate.

 Sources